bcarpenter7/blog-react-final/guidelines.md

 The Learning Team reviews contributions weekly.

-For bugs, typos, broken links, or lessons and lab contributions, the Team LED will likely approve your PR immediately.
+For bugs, typos, broken links, or lessons and lab contributions (particularly for updates in technology), the Team LED will likely approve your PR immediately.

 For more complex suggestions, A team member may reach out for more information, and a more lengthy review process may ensue.